Jiajing Emperor: State finances in the 1540s–1560s

 Another issue was the salaries of members of the imperial family, which exceeded 8.5 million dan of grain in the early 1560s and were still insufficient for the large number of family members.
 This problem was brought to the attention of the Emperor, who discussed it but took no action.
 In 1564, 140 members of the imperial family gathered in front of the governor's residence in Shaanxi to demand payment of their arrears, which amounted to over 600,000 dan of grain, but the local authorities were only able to collect 78,000 liang of silver.
-As a result, the Emperor excluded those involved from the imperial family, but the issue persisted.
+The Emperor excluded those involved from the imperial family, but the issue persisted.

 Land tax reforms

 The government's need for silver revenue prompted the implementation of the single whip reform, beginning in the south-east coast where there was a surplus of silver due to the flourishing trade industry.
 From the 1530s to the 1570s, the primary source of silver for China was western Japan, where new deposits were found.
 In the 1550s and 1560s, Chinese merchants faced restricted access to Japan due to conflicts on the Chinese coast.
-As a result, the Portuguese took on the role of intermediary between Japan and China.
+The Portuguese took on the role of intermediary between Japan and China.

 The reforms, known as the "single whip reform", encompassed a variety of measures that were implemented in different locations and combinations.
 These measures included the replacement of taxpayers with compulsory labor for land assignments, the introduction of annual payments instead of the previous ten-year levy cycle of the lijia system, the substitution of compulsory labor tax payments, the consolidation of various fees and mandatory services into a single payment, and the simplification of land categorization.
 In 1522, a new method of calculating taxes was implemented (initially in one county).
 This method took into account the fertility of newly fertilized land and the conversion of field area to fiscal mu, making it easier for taxpayers to calculate their taxes.
 This method became popular in both the north and south, but the government had mixed feelings about it.
 On one hand, it simplified the tax calculation process, but on the other hand, it relied on lower-ranking officials who were known for their corrupt practices.
-As a result, the government would sometimes support and other times ban this method.
+The government would sometimes support and other times ban this method.
 The adjustments and equalization of taxes also had a positive impact on land prices and market activity.
 In some cases, the implementation of new local cadastres led to households acquiring land registers, replacing the outdated Yellow Registers.